sudo-ranjith/recommendation_engine/README.md

 # This repository contains movie recommendation engine using python
-this is a Django Application
+this is a Django Application.
+Happy coding!!!